acend/container-basics-training/content/en/docs/02/_index.md

 ```

 {{% details title="🤔 Why do I get an error?
 Is this a bug in the image?" %}}
 Everything is fine, to run this image there is some configuration needed.
-Read the following exerpt carefully.
+Read the following excerpt carefully.

 ```
 error: database is uninitialized and password option is not specified